w3c/wai-tutorials/source/images/complex.html.erb.md

 ### Describing the location of the long description in the `alt` attribute
 {:.ap}

-When a long description is provided on the same web page as an images, its location can be described using the `alt` attribute of the image.
+When a long description is provided on the same web page as an image, its location can be described using the `alt` attribute of the image.
 The location information needs to be clear and accurate to help users locate the content.

 {::nomarkdown}
 <%= code_start %>